Take Away:

 What Emotions Happen During a Breakup?

 Whether your breakup was mutual or one-sided, recovering from a relationship splitting up is not easy.
+If you're currently feeling alone after your breakup, this is a very common feeling and part of the healing journey.
 Going through a breakup can be a roller coaster of up and down emotions.
 One minute you may be relieved as the fighting and arguments have stopped and on the other

 you may feel angry as you reflect on past negative experiences.
 Some people may wonder "why am I not sad after a break up?"
 It is important to give yourself time to acknowledge and process the emotions coming up even if they are painful.

 When dealing with a breakup, emotions can change quickly and it is important to create and allow room for these emotions to take up space.
-Do not be surprised if your emotions swing from highs to lows.
+Do not be surprised if your emotions swing from highs to lows, feelings of heartbreak to feelings of anger.
 As difficult as it may seem after splitting up, working through emotions is the first step to dealing with a breakup.

 Common emotions that follow a breakup can include: